 Spinal decompression is not as scary as it sounds.
 In fact, when done right by a trained expert in physiotherapy, you’ll feel better after each session.

 Spinal decompression therapy, combined with spinal decompression exercises, help you avoid invasive surgical interventions and relieve chronic back pain.
 At PT center in Brooklyn, NY, you’ll have access to a variety of physical therapy modalities to ensure you’re performing at your peak levels.

-Your Brooklyn physical therapist uses a unique, one-on-one approach to your pain relief and treatment that often includes spinal decompression.
+Your Brooklyn PT specialists uses a unique, one-on-one approach to your pain relief and treatment that often includes spinal decompression.

 The special spinal decompression exercises that you’re encouraged to do at home also help to decompress your spine and relieve the pressure.

 Conditions That May Benefit from Spinal Decompression

 Spinal decompression therapy provides relief from a variety of conditions that are disc-related.
 These conditions may be caused by illness or injury.
 Some examples include:

 - Bulging discs